-General information about the safe and effective use of lansoprazole delayed-release capsules
+General information about the safe and effective use of lansoprazole delayed-release capsules.

-Medicines are sometimes prescribed for conditions other than those listed in a Medication Guide.
-Do not use lansoprazole delayedrelease capsules for conditions for which it was not prescribed.
-Do not give lansoprazole delayed-release capsules to other people, even if they have the same symptoms you have.
+Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+Do not use lansoprazole delayed-release capsules for conditions for which it was not prescribed.
+Do not give lansoprazole delayed-release capsules to other people, even if they have the same symptoms that you have.
 It may harm them.
 You can ask your doctor or pharmacist for information about lansoprazole delayed-release capsules that is written for health professionals.
+For more information, call 1-866-495-1995.